- Sternula albifrons

 - S. a. albifrons:

 - Islands in Persian Gulf

 - S. a. sinensis:

-Sand, gravel or shingle coasts and islands.
-The nesting area will most often be located close to both the sea and to fresh water, but in southern areas also found near freshwater such as rivers.
+Sand, gravel or shingle coasts and islands; also inland on larger rivers and lakes.
+Breeds in small colonies, typically around 10–100 pairs.
+The nesting area will most often be located close to both the sea and to fresh water, but in some areas also found near freshwater such as rivers.

 Little Terns are fiercely protective of the eggs and chicks and will follow and harass any perceived predator.

 - Yates, B. (2010).
 Least Tern in East Sussex: new to Britain and the Western Palearctic.
 Brit.
 Birds 103: 339-347 (abstract).